 And remember that your trainer may have to go walk another course at a different ring so use your time wisely and maximize that prep.

 After you walk your course with your trainer, take five to ten minutes alone and walk jump to jump and make sure to walk the track your horse will be taking.
 Yep – all the way into the corners and through the whole course.
 Not only will this prepare you mentally – visualization is actually proven to improve athletic performance – but it also gives you an extra calorie burn so you can definitely get that ham and cheese croissant post-class.

 Back to that awesome thing we just mentioned: visualization.
 After walking a jumper, eq, or medal course, or after thoroughly learning a hunter course, turning away you should be able to visualize your exact course and track in your mind.
 Spend a few minutes seeing the course in your mind, how your going to execute it (beautifully and smoothly), and even envision yourself coming out of the ring with a big ridiculous smile on your face.

 Take a walk

 Walk once around your show ring on your way back to the barn.
 Walking around your ring helps to get a different view of your course.
-Sometime riders after a few jumps turn and look and see a group of jumps that look different than they remember, start to panic, and go blank!
+Sometimes riders after a few jumps turn and look and see a group of jumps that look different than they remember, start to panic, and go blank!
 It’s the worst feeling, but trust us, it happens to everybody.
 Walking around the ring might feel like overkill, but it just takes a few moments and familiarizes you with what the different angles look like.

-Don’t forget the strides please!
+Don’t forget the strides, please.
 Strides also need to be memorized and not guessed at in the ring ( your horses agrees on this one).